opencog/atomese-simd/opencog/atoms/opencl/Design.md

 ============
 Notes about OpenCL interfaces and how they impact Atomese design.

+* SVM "Shared Virtual Memory" shares vector data between GPU and CPU, avoiding explicit copy semantics.
+The ctors need `cl::Context`.
+  Older hardware doesn't support SVM.

-* Vectors will need a corresponding (private) `cl::Buffer` object (per vector).
+* Non-SVM vector I/O is done with a `cl::Buffer` object (per vector).
+  Explicit copyin/copyout is needed for each access.
   The `cl::Buffer()` ctor requires a `cl::Context`.
-  Some `cl::Buffer` ctors don't require a context; these all use the default context instead (seems like a bad idea, for us...)

-* Alternative is to use SVM "Shared Virtual Memory", The ctors also need `cl::Context` and if not supplied, uses the default.

 * The kernel itself needs only a `cl::Program` which holds the actual kernel code.